 From the bridge Dog Bar climbs pretty steadily to the end, but not one foot of it is steep, and there are plenty of rollers to give the legs some respite.
 In fact, this may be the only ride in Bestrides.org where I feel like Mapmyride’s elevation gain total overestimates the work load.

 Turn around and ride home.
-Again, Dog Bar is the more direct route and Rattlesnake has by far the better descent.
-Either way, the ride back is almost entirely downhill and a piece of cake except for the mile of climbing on the far side of the Bear River.
+Of our three route choices, Rattlesnake is by far the best, a really fine slaloming descent, so go back this way however you went out.
+The ride back is almost entirely downhill and a piece of cake except for the mile of climbing on the far side of the Bear River.
 After the ride, drive back to that bridge on Dog Bar and go swimming.